AI-First Database Framework

 in Seconds

 The database framework designed for AI agents.
-Pre-built skills make schema design, access control, and data operations simple for LLMs — with guardrails that prevent destructive mistakes.
+Field-level access control, versioned storage, and policy-as-code checkers give you the privacy controls teams need for GDPR-ready data layers — with guardrails that prevent destructive mistakes.

 # MediaAtom.star